microsoft/pxt/common-docs/teachers.md

 ### Snapshot

 You can save a ``.png`` file with an image of all the blocks in your current projects using the ``Snapshot`` feature.
-Right click on the workspace (or press and hold on touch devices), and select "Snapshot".
+Right click on the Workspace (press and hold on touch devices) and select **Snapshot**.

 ![Animation showing how to take a snapshot](/static/teachers/how-to-snapshot.gif)

 ## Sharing

-You can create links to share your project using the ``Share`` project in the top left corner of the editor.
+You can create links to share your project using the ``Share`` button in the top left corner of the editor.

 ![Animation showing how to share a project](/static/teachers/how-to-share.gif)

 ### Embed

-If you have a class website that supports posting ``HTML``, you can embed the simulator, code, or the full editor from the share screen.
+If you have a class website that supports adding ``HTML`` elements to web pages, you can embed the simulator, code, or the full editor from the share screen.

 ![Animation showing how to embed a project](/static/teachers/how-to-embed.gif)

 ## Tutorials

-Tutorials are examples that guide students through creating a program step by step, with features and blocks limited to focus on what is most important.
+Tutorials are examples that guide students through the process of creating programs step by step, using just the features and blocks limited what is most important.
-Typically, the first examples on the home page are tutorials, to help introduce students to the concepts they need to write simple programs.
+Typically, the first examples on the home page are tutorials.
+They help introduce students to the concepts they need to write simple programs.

 ### Writing your own